-How is it possible for a full-time pastor earn a law degree?
-The short answer: grace and grit!
+How is it possible for a full-time pastor who was planting a new church to earn a law degree?
+The short answer: It took grace and grit!
 It is hard to explain the challenges and difficulties that I faced while trying to complete one of the most difficult graduate degrees in higher education while pastoring full-time.
-In some respects, it is no different than a pastor pursuing a seminary degree while pastor full-time.
-However, in my ways it is very different.
-Here are a few lessons that I learned during my journey.
+However, it may help if I share a few lessons that I learned during my journey.

 Before going any further, let me make it absolutely clear that I am (and will always be) a pastor.
 Why?
 It is a calling, not just a job.
 That is, God’s call on my life is to pastor until the day that He calls me home.
 It is my intention to pastor, which includes leading a church, preaching and evangelizing, until the time when I am either physically or mentally unable to do so.
 Earning a law degree has in no way diminished my calling.
 To the contrary, it has enhanced my pastoral ministry by providing additional tools and opportunities to fulfill my calling.